Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 So, it’s the half term and you may be wondering how you’re going to keep the kids entertained!

 Well don’t worry, whether you are local resident or are staying in Dorset on a break, there’s lots to do throughout the seasons.
-Our Resort family has children of different ages and here are some of the things we plan to enjoy; perhaps you will too!
+If you're looking for things to do in Dorset we have found lots of Dorset events to keep you entertained.
+Our Resort family has children of different ages, here are some of the things we plan to enjoy; perhaps you will too.
+If you are looking for lots of half-term events to put in your diary, see below.

-Fossil Hunting – you may just discover the next big thing!
+Fossil Hunting – Will you be the next person to find a Sea Rex?
+Who knows you may just discover the next big thing!
 Do be aware of the tide times, stay away from unstable cliffs and always follow the fossiling code of conduct.
+Lyme Regis beach, Charmouth and Kimmeridge are all great spots and perfect for exploring over the half-term.

 Fossil hunting in Dorset